GSA/code-gov-style/README.md

 ### Legal
 We use the fa-search icon from Font Awesome.
 Font Awesome released their fa-search icon under this license https://creativecommons.org/licenses/by/4.0/

+We copy-pasted some code from the `hamburgers` library to `_hamburgers.scss`.
+Hamburgers was created by Jonsuh.
+Hamburgers is released under the MIT License and can be found here https://github.com/jonsuh/hamburgers/blob/master/LICENSE as well as in the licenses folder in this repository.

 ### Contact
 Contact Daniel J. Dufour at daniel.dufour@gsa.gov if you have any questions